UrbanInstitute/ed-data/master_sheet_graph_edits.md

     - adding spacing to x values in third and fourth graphs to create two lines , for example:
 `"Public          four-year"         "Less than           $30,000"`

+- **Figure 4-21**
+ - make x label two lines, in first two graphs of multiple, in order to widen the graph

 - **Figure 4-22**